-As some of you may know I recently got my first smart phone. and on it there’s now a fun little app called D-Minder, intended to help track your vitamin D exposure.
+When I got my first smart phone, I also discovered a fun little app called D-Minder, intended to help track your vitamin D exposure.
 The app looks at your skin tone, size, location, local weather and sun angle to determine how much vitamin D you can get at any given time, or when your next vitamin “D opportunity” is.

-All of this is a great reminder that at northerly latitudes like Portland’s, the sun’s angle is just too low for natural Vitamin D production for a big chunk of the winter.
+All of this is a great reminder that at northerly latitudes, the winter sun’s angle is just too low for natural Vitamin D production even on bright days.
 The D-Minder folks created this video, which gives the clearest explanation I’ve seen of how this works.

 To find out more about Vitamin D, why you need it and whether supplementation is right for you, click the button below to book your appointment.